AFROCOSMOS

 Each braid a line of flight, a secret map.

-Dressed in a language of streetwear, tradition, and science fiction,
+Dressed in streetwear, tradition, and futuristic,

 they play cards, sip a drink, laugh, read, braid each other’s hair,